When sampling works in data-driven control: Informativity for stabilization in continuous time: Linking informativity of continuous and discrete measurements

-Taking the norm on both sides of this inequality, and applying this to the definition of $L$-square Lipschitz continuity (resp. total square variation) immediately yields (i) (resp. (ii)).
+Taking the norm on both sides of this equality, using the fact that matrix norms are sub-multiplicative, and applying this to the definition of $L$-square Lipschitzness (resp. total square variation) yields (i) (resp. (ii)).
 To prove the last statement, we apply \cite[Cor.
-4.13]{HJVW-MKC-JE-HLT:22} to see that \eqref{eq:qmi bd AB} holds for all $(A,B)\in\calZ(N_{\textup{cont}}(Q))$ if and only if there exists $\alpha\geq 0$ and $\beta>0$ such that Zooming in on the right-lower block, we see that this requires~\eqref{eq:bounded int}.
+4.13]{HJVW-MKC-JE-HLT:22} to see that \eqref{eq:qmi bd AB} holds for all $(A,B)\in\calZ(N_{\textup{cont}}(Q))$ iff there exists $\alpha\geq 0$ and $\beta>0$ such that Zooming in on the right-lower block, we see that this requires~\eqref{eq:bounded int}.
 Conversely, if~\eqref{eq:bounded int} holds, there exists $\alpha$ such that

-Then, for large enough $\lambda \ge 1$, the LMI is satisfied, concluding the proof. \end{proof}
+Then, for large enough $\lambda \ge 1$, the LMI is satisfied. \end{proof}

 The combination of Lemma~\ref{lem:SLC from data} and Theorem~\ref{thm:lmi sampling implies cont} yields the following result.

 \begin{corollary}[Sufficient conditions for informativity] Suppose that the state $x:[0,T]\rightarrow\R^n$ and input $u:[0,T]\rightarrow\R^m$ trajectories satisfy Assumption~\ref{ass:state-input} and that \eqref{eq:bounded int} holds.
 Take $\lambda\geq 1$ such that $\eqref{eq:bd AB}$ holds.
 Assume there exists $K\in\R^{m\times n}$, $P\in \R^{n\times n}$, and $\beta>\tfrac{1}{2}\delta TL$ such that $P>0$ and \eqref{eq:LMI disc} holds.
 If either (i) the signal $ ^\top$ is $\tfrac{L}{\lambda}$-square Lipschitz, or (ii) $V_0^T \left( ^\top\right)\leq \tfrac{1}{2}\tfrac{L}{\lambda}T$, then $(x,u)$ are informative for quadratic stabilization. \end{corollary}